-Based on the difference between the portion of the existing building's waste generation and the proposed project's waste generation, the project would result in a net increase of 360 tons of waste.
-Using an estimated 50-percent diversion rate, which accounts for compliance with the City's Storage Ordinance and Recycling Ordinance and SB 1383, 180 tons would be disposed, and 180 tons would be diverted from the landfill.
+Based on the difference between the existing buildings' waste generation and the proposed project's waste generation, the project would result in a net increase of 224 tons of waste.
+Using an estimated 50 percent diversion rate, which accounts for compliance with the City's Storage Ordinance and Recycling Ordinance and SB 1383, 112 tons would be disposed, and 112 tons would be diverted from the landfill.
 As noted, these estimates are conservative based on the assigned building uses, and do not consider potential additional sustainability programs that are proposed to be implemented by the project, as discussed in Chapter 6.0, below.

-While the City's Recycling Ordinance currently requires recycling of recyclable materials generated by residential and commercial facilities, the City has implemented extensive procedural changes to comply with SB 1383 to increase diversion of organic waste that started in 2022 (City 2022b).
+While the City's Recycling Ordinance currently requires recycling of recyclable materials generated by residential and commercial facilities, the City is in the process of implementing extensive procedural changes to comply with SB 1383 to increase diversion of organic waste starting in 2022, which is reflected in the 2022 updates to the Recycling ordinance and the Storage ordinance.
+(City 2022b).
 Studies show that approximately 17 percent of the waste generated in the City and delivered for landfill disposal is paper and 32 percent is compostable organics (City 2022b; Municipal Code Section 66.0701).
+The City's Zero Waste Plan evaluates the composition of the City's waste-stream, with waste materials for commercial uses such as the proposed project characterized as approximately 23.3 percent C&D materials; 21.5 percent paper; 17.4 percent food scraps; 14.2 percent organics (e.g., green waste); 11.6 percent plastic; and 11.8 percent other waste types such as special waste, metal, glass, mixed residue, electronics, and household hazardous waste (City 2015).

-The City's Zero Waste Plan evaluates the composition of the City's waste-stream, with waste materials for commercial uses characterized as approximately 23.3 percent C&D materials; 21.5 percent paper; 17.4 percent food scraps; 14.2 percent organics (e.g., green waste); 11.6 percent plastic; and 11.8 percent other waste types such as special waste, metal, glass, mixed residue, electronics, and household hazardous waste (City 2015).
-Assuming compliance with the City's forthcoming changes in organic waste diversion pursuant to SB 1383, the project would divert a minimum of 50 percent of organic waste generated on site.
+Assuming compliance with the City's changes in organic waste diversion pursuant to SB 1383, the project would divert a minimum of 50 percent of organic waste generated on site.
 The project would add organic waste disposal bins accompanied by educational information explaining how to dispose of compostable waste to building occupants.
 Additionally, organic waste generated by the project's routine landscaping would be diverted from the landfill.
 Therefore, project operation may exceed the 50 percent diversion rate; however, a 50 percent diversion is conservatively used in this analysis.
-Additional waste reduction, recycling, and diversion measures that would further reduce the project's operational waste disposal are described below in Section 6.3.
+Additional waste reduction, recycling, and diversion measures that would further reduce the project's operational waste disposal are described in Section 6.3.